CTM360 - DRP Stack

 - Mitigating (Incident Response) and monitoring all aspects of attack data points

 - Keeping abreast (situational awareness) with relevant and evolving cyber threats

-CYBERSECURITY RISK SCORECARD (CSRS)- HACKER VIEW
+DIGITAL RISK SCORECARD (DRS)- HACKER VIEW

-A cyber risk scorecard that provides an organization with the ability to gauge their Cybersecurity posture as visible over the internet.
+A digital risk scorecard that provides an organization with the ability to gauge their Cybersecurity posture as visible over the internet.
 An inventory of the same is known as “Attack surface” that an attacker may exploit.
 Various subsets of an organization’s Cyber footprint (attack surface) allow the organization to know which aspect is weak and what requires an urgent attention due to the high severity of a specific vulnerability.
 The system monitors this footprint in real time for any degradation or update and accordingly adjusts the score.
 Furthermore a benchmark relevant to industry and regional peers provides measurement of progress and reassurance to Management and Board.

 CYBERSECURITY OPERATION CENTER

 The 24 x 7 x 365 system & operations that provides visibility and assistance to the organization’s Cyber Security Team.
 A complete process from detection, analysis and monitoring of suspicious data points to trigger of incident tickets and incident response with notification of each step upto the closure of each threat.
 With unlimited takedowns and where applicable incident response would only be upon consent from the organization.